clareaulab/clareau-lab-website-old/outreach/index.md

 # Interested in joining?

-The mission of our lab is to train the next generation of scientific leaders, particularly those with an interest in utilizing large-scale data When you are filling out application materials, mention the Lareau Lab as a group that you would like to work with and be sure to highlight the use of large datasets as part of your interest in future research projects.
+The mission of our lab is to train the next generation of scientific leaders, particularly those with an interest in utilizing large-scale data to drive new discoveries.
+When you are filling out application materials, mention the Lareau Lab as a group that you would like to work with and be sure to highlight the use of large datasets as part of your interest in future research projects.